kylerove/pediatricurologybook/_chapters/05-29_congenital-hydrocele-and-inguinal-hernia.md

 ## Conclusions

-Patent processus vaginalis (PV) leads to congenital hydrocele and inguinal hernia.
+Patent Processus Vaginalis (PV) leads to congenital hydrocele and inguinal hernia.
 Palpable mass in the groin should be evaluated for possible PV-associated conditions.
 Physical examination is the gold standard diagnostic method for these conditions.
 Treatment of inguinal hernia and communicating hydrocele with an associated hernia is always surgical.
 The success of surgical treatment depends on a high ligation of the sac as well as distal resection of it in hydroceles.
 Approaches include open inguinal herniorrhaphy as well as laparoscopic.

 Complications may be seen during surgery or at an early or late postoperative stage, which includes edema, hematoma or recurrent hydrocele, or hernia respectively.
 Several strategies are described by experts to avoid them.
 Follow-up should be done periodically for at least 6 months.